July 21

 The true North Star of growth is customer equity.

-To achieve customer equity, brands need to evolve.
-What is customer equity?
-It represents the value that current and future potential customers will provide to a company during the entire lifespan of their relationship.
+Brands need to evolve to achieve customer equity.
+Customer equity represents the value that current and future potential customers will provide to a company during the entire lifespan of their relationship.
 It creates real dollar value for companies.

-In the customer-centric maturity model, it is critical to set the North Star and the compass to focus on Listening, Learning, Leading, and Lifetime (value) to grow.
+In the customer-centric maturity model, setting the North Star and the compass to focus on Listening, Learning, Leading, and Lifetime (value) to grow is critical.

 Let’s look at the points of the compass individually…

-Listening – Optimizing the customer journey.
-Do you have the right tools in place to capture and analyze data from all your channels?
+Optimizing the customer journey.
+Do you have the right tools to capture and analyze data from all your channels?
 More importantly, are you using that data?
 The voice of the customer is powerful.
+Listening is about collecting feedback and acting on it to improve service and product offerings.
+One must ensure that customer needs and expectations are at the forefront of business decisions.

-Learning – Perfecting the direct-to-consumer model.
-Do you have processes in place to translate the findings of your data into action items to enhance the customer journey?
+Perfecting the direct-to-consumer model.
+Do you have processes in place to translate your data findings into action items to enhance the customer journey?
 It is crucial that your action plan includes a philosophical change from quantity to quality marketing.
+This approach helps you adapt to evolving market trends and align products with consumer expectations.

-Leading – Scaling the brand story through content creation.
-How you tell your story is just as important as the story itself and the message must be consistent across channels and permeate through all levels of your organization.
+Scaling the brand story through content creation.
+How you tell your story is just as important as the story itself, and the message must be consistent across channels and permeate all levels of your organization.
 Your leadership team must align on metrics that align with strategy and be willing to measure performance against them regularly.
+Effective leadership in storytelling involves engaging and inspiring stakeholders.
+By effectively communicating company goals, leadership creates a shared vision that motivates employees and attracts customers.

 Let’s look at the similarities and differences between brand equity and customer equity.

-Both brand equity and customer equity place the focus on customer loyalty and its significance.
-Both show that having many customers who would pay the highest possible price is what determines a brand’s value.
+Both brand equity and customer equity focus on customer loyalty and its significance.
+Both show that having many customers who would pay the highest possible price determines a brand’s value.

 Brand equity looks at the strategic issues around managing a brand.
 Customer equity’s main concern is the financial value that the brand gets from its customers.